Godfred777/Pejuma_new_Project/README.md

 ## Contact Us

-If you have any questions, suggestions, or need support, feel free to contact our team at support@skilllink.com or visit our website [www.skilllink.com](https://www.skilllink.com).
+If you have any questions, suggestions, or need support, feel free to contact our team at support@skilllink.com or visit our website [www.pejuma.com](https://www.pejuma.com).

----

-*Note: The information in this README.md file is fictional and provided as a template.
-Adjust the content to match the specifics of your platform that links users to artisans offering goods and services in a geographical region.*